model-checking/kani/DEVELOPER-GUIDE.md

 ### Patch structure
 The `main-<upstream-version>-yyyy-mm-dd` branches have the following git structure:

+* The upstream `master` branch as of the date `yyyy-mm-dd`.
+* A source code patch that makes all changes to the upstream code needed for RMC to link.
+* A renaming patch that renames upstream files that conflict with RMC files.
 * A set of commits representing RMC feature code.
-   These patches only affect RMC files.
-   Any API changes are contained in a single commit, described below.
-* A single patch which renames any upstream files that conflict with RMC files
-* A single patch that applies any API changes needed to the upstream code for RMC to link
-* The upstream `master` branch as of the date `yyyy-mm-dd`.